 Conclusion – OpenTelemetry Helps Users Build Resilient Solution-Based Software

-In a nutshell, OpenTelemetry helps users build resilient solution-based software without focusing on the tiniest details of decision-making.
+In a nutshell, OpenTelemetry is now a major component of the modern APM and observability platform which helps users build resilient solution-based software without focusing on the tiniest details of decision-making.
 OpenTelemetry collector doesn’t just solve the problem of gaining access to telemetry data such as metrics, events, logs, and traces (or MELTS).
 It helps users understand how the infrastructure and its supporting systems impact the well-being and user experience of the application, thereby directly impacting business.